Vyral/betsy-birdsong-recruiting/_posts/2019-04-01-answering-the-biggest-questions-about-flood-insurance.md

 **First, you need to find out what the property’s flood zone is.** You can find this out in Matrix, and if you don’t know how, reach out to me so I can walk you through it.
 If you can’t access Matrix, you can contact your insurance agent as well.

 **Lenders don’t require flood insurance for X, B, or C zones**; however, this doesn’t mean that the property doesn’t need it.
-Flood insurance for these zones is inexpensive, and its price will be based on the price of the house and the kind of coverage people want.&nbsp;
+Flood insurance for these zones is inexpensive, and its price will be based on the price of the house and the kind of coverage people want.

 {% include pullquote.html %}